H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 `/psychological_assessment` endpoint returns `therapeutic_guidance`, `emotional_support`, and
 `evidence_based_approaches` structured responses. `psychological_rag_domain` (port **9006**)
 provides retrieval of curated materials including therapy, mindfulness, trauma, depression, anxiety, and social-support content via `/search`.
+These materials are curated for high-level, evidence-informed guidance; they are not used to perform formal diagnosis.

 **Risk awareness.** In the current deployment, `TruthValidator` (applied on every response via `jarvis-main-brain`, port **8050**) encodes patterns known to be harmful — identity confusion, anthropomorphic overclaiming, misleading statements about agency and embodiment — and returns `correct_identity`, `correct_creator`, and `relationship_clear` booleans.
-The BBB `EthicalFilter` and `ThreatDetection` sub-filters at port **8016** screen for content violating ethical or community-safety constraints.
+The BBB `EthicalFilter` and `ThreatDetection` sub-filters at port **8016** screen for content violating ethical or community-safety constraints, including high-risk mental-health content.

 **Self-checking.** In the current deployment, `normalize_identity` applied to every `ultimatechat` response rewrites outputs that deviate from allowed self-descriptions or blur human–machine boundaries, before the response is returned to the caller.
+Together with the BBB pipeline, this prevents the system from presenting itself as a clinician, therapist, or human agent.

 ---